bazelbuild/bazel/site/docs/glossary.md

 #### Action

-A command to run during the build, for example a call to a compiler with [*artifacts*](#artifact) as inputs, and produces artifacts as outputs.
+A command to run during the build, for example, a call to a compiler that takes [*artifacts*](#artifact) as inputs and produces other artifacts as outputs.
 Includes metadata like the command line arguments, action key, environment variables, and declared input/output artifacts.

 #### Action cache